By Free Fusion Repair Team

 Depending on the supplier, warranty route, insurance policy or replacement process, the device may not always be brand new.
 It may be a refurbished unit, a replacement-grade device or a handset with its own cosmetic wear, battery history or previous usage.
 That does not automatically make it unsuitable, but it does mean the business should check the condition carefully before assuming it is better than repairing the original phone.

 For business use, the condition of the replacement device matters.
 Battery health, screen quality, charging reliability, storage capacity, software support and general performance can all affect whether the phone is suitable for daily work.
-A replacement device that looks acceptable at first may still need testing before it is handed to an employee.
+A replacement phone that looks acceptable at first may still need testing before it is handed to an employee.

 What Businesses Should Check on a Replacement iPhone